Written by Tomas Meskauskas on

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "Web Search".

-If you continue to have problems with redirects to websearch.searchbomb.info, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the websearch.searchbomb.info virus, reset your Internet Explorer settings to default.

 Change default search engine: